-Mallet finger occurs when you cannot straighten your finger: when you try to straighten it, the tip of your finger remains bent toward your palm.
+Mallet finger occurs when you cannot straighten your finger.
+When you do try to straighten it, the tip of your finger remains bent toward your palm.

 Sports injuries are the most common cause of mallet finger, particularly from catching a ball.